jshubhangi633/Spotify_Business_Analysis-/README.md

 Hence, Platform Has Minimal Impact; Context Matters More While slight differences exist across platforms, playback context, time of day, and shuffle status are stronger predictors of listening duration.
 This supports a shift toward context-driven personalization rather than platform-based targeting

+## Business Recommendation

+● Design campaigns and playlists influenced by reasons for session start/end (e.g., auto-curate "morning motivation" or "winding down" lists).

+● Do not overinvest in platform-specific strategies, as the impact of platform choice on engagement is minimal.